Nearby Barnard's Star hosts an icy planet with new hope for alien life

 This doesn't necessarily curse Barnard b to a lifeless existence, though, according to astrophysicists from Pennsylvania's Villanova University who say the planet might have a hot liquid iron core producing geothermal energy.

-"Geothermal heating could support 'life zones' under its surface, akin to subsurface lakes found in Antarctica," Edward Guinan, one of the researchers, said in a statement coinciding with the team's presentation Thursday at a meeting of the American Astronomical Society in Seattle.
+"Geothermal heating could support 'life zones' under its surface, akin to subsurface lakes found in Antarctica," Edward Guinan, one of the researchers, said in a statement.
+The news coincided with the team's presentation Thursday at a meeting of the American Astronomical Society in Seattle.

 Any life in such heat pockets would likely be pretty primitive.
 Scientists are also keen to check for evidence of life in subsurface oceans hidden beneath the frozen shells of Jupiter's moon Europa and Saturn moon Enceladus.